UniMath/agda-unimath/src/foundation/transposition-identifications-along-equivalences.lagda.md

     {a : A} {b : B} → map-inv-equiv e b ＝ a → b ＝ map-equiv e a
   map-inv-eq-transpose-equiv-inv {a} {b} =
     map-inv-equiv (eq-transpose-equiv-inv a b)

+  map-eq-transpose-equiv-inv' :
+    {a : A} {b : B} → b ＝ map-equiv e a → map-inv-equiv e b ＝ a
+  map-eq-transpose-equiv-inv' {a} {b} p =
+    ap (map-inv-equiv e) p ∙ is-retraction-map-inv-equiv e a
 ```

 ## Properties